financial services guide (FSG)

 What should I do if I have a complaint? *

-Contact us and tell us about your complaint.
+Contact your broker and tell us about your complaint.
 We will do our best to resolve it quickly.

 Bluebook is a member of the Australia Financial Complaints Authority (AFCA).
-If your complaint cannot be resolved to your satisfaction by us, you have the right to refer the matter to AFCA.
+If after 45 days your complaint cannot be resolved to your satisfaction by us, you have the right to refer the matter to AFCA.
 AFCA can be contacted in writing at:

 GPO Box 3 Melbourne VIC 3001